 Some of these thought barriers can be remarkably silly, like fashion.
-Most of us try to fit in by wearing “fashionable” clothes in public, and yet Einstein absently but routinely wore his wife’s pink bathroom slippers in public because he cared so little about what others thought, and so much about what he thought.
+Most of us try to fit in by wearing “fashionable” clothes in public, and yet Einstein absently but routinely wore his wife’s pink bathroom slippers in public because he cared so little about what others thought, and so much about the idea he was studying.

 By dedicating all of that time to his own imagination instead of to thoughts about other people’s judgments of his clothes, Einstein discovered the Theory of Relativity even though he had been told by various “authorities” to think of himself as a poor mathematician, unqualified to be a high school physics teacher.
-But fortunately he didn’t pursue their ideas about him, he pursued the ideas that occurred to him.
+Fortunately he didn’t pursue their ideas about him, he pursued the ideas that occurred to him.
 He valued his interests over their judgments.
+It’s is a form a mental health.

-Yes, within this giant infinite game we must play several smaller finite games like capitalism and earning a living.
+Yes, as James Carse described it, within this giant infinite game we must play several smaller finite games like capitalism and earning a living.
 But we don’t have to become slaves to these ideas.
 We can’t begin to think that our wealth or status is more important than our enjoyment of our very limited time here.
 You and I are blips.
 The universe is vast.
 So vast we can’t even hope to know how big it is.
 And it is forever.
 Eternity.
 All time.

 So relax.
 You’re already where you were trying to get.
 So just have fun.
 Stop striving.
 Simply Be.
 Because the people I met who were dying all wondered why they’d spent so much time worrying about things that wouldn’t really matter to anyone anyway, when they could have been visiting with a friend who made them laugh.